nireitdev/nireitdev/README.md

 ### Hi there 👋

-- 😄 Delphi language is my mother thong
+- 😄 Delphi is my first language
 - ♥️ In love with Python
 - 📖 Go lang apprentice